 At first, this technique might seem silly, but it's actually the perfect approach for an artist.
-If the idea is to create art that is unforgettable for the consumer, the art must originate as unforgettable for the artist.
-Unless, of course, the reason why the artist forgot their own blueprint is because they had too much to drink.
+If the idea is to create art that is unforgettable for the consumer, the art must originate as unforgettable for the artist—unless, of course, the artist forgot their own blueprint because they had too much to drink.

 The Weeknd: If it doesn’t stay in the mental archive, it wasn’t meant to be.